jtamanas/waterfall/README.md

 other changes :
 - moved url bar to the right
-- removed macOS buttonbox (i.e. close, minimize, full screen)
+- removed macOS buttonbox (i.e. close, minimize, full screen).
+Special thanks to adamsherpa for the suggestion [here](https://github.com/crambaud/waterfall/issues/2#issuecomment-1141339416)
 - allow for smaller windows
 - more extreme adaptive tab sizing
 - added margins to left and right window edges to allow for easier dragging on smaller windows